-Other symptoms include: chest tightness, difficulty in talking, extreme coughing, feeling anxious and panicking, blue fingernails or lips, etc. If the symptoms continue to increase even when you are religiously taking your medicines, it means that the asthma attack could be harmful.
-A lot of people have mild asthma attacks and after a few minutes or few hours the airways open up with treatment.
+Other symptoms include chest tightness, difficulty in talking, extreme coughing, feeling anxious and panicking, blue fingernails or lips, etc. If the symptoms continue to increase even when you are religiously taking your medicines, it means that the asthma attack could be harmful.
+A lot of people have mild asthma attacks and after a few minutes or a few hours the airways open up with treatment.
 Severe asthma attacks are very uncommon but they require immediate medical attention and treatment.
 Knowing the common asthma attack facts would help people deal with them better.

 For a mild attack to stay under control, you can consider keeping these asthma attack facts in mind:

 - Don’t Panic: if you feel like you are getting an attack, first of all, don’t panic!
 Panicking makes the condition worse.
-Sit down at one place and try to take deep breaths.
+Sit down in one place and try to take deep breaths.

 - Use an Inhaler: Make sure you have your inhaler wherever you go.
 Use your inhaler with a minimum gap of 2-minutes.
 In case, you have a nebulizer, it is suggested that you use this instead of an inhaler.
 If the symptoms persist or worsen, you need to get medical attention.

 - Peak Flowmeter: If it is feasible, you can use a peak flow meter to check the intensity of the attack.
 The peak flow meter can determine how mild or bad the attack is.